LLVSGMV/Piloto2-Resilmesh-AWS/docs/index.md

 ## Obtaining a GitHub Token

-To clone the private repository, you need a GitHub token (same process as in the Terraform option):
+To clone the private repository, you need a GitHub token:

 1. Navigate to **GitHub Settings** → **Developer settings** → **Personal access tokens** → **Tokens (classic)**
 2. Click **Generate new token (classic)**
 3. **Scopes:** Select the `repo` scope (Full control of private repositories)
 4. **Save the token:** Copy the generated token, you will use it in the next step

-## Clone the Docker Compose Repository
+## Clone the Repository

 Use the following command, replacing `USER` with your GitHub username and `TOKEN` with the token you just generated: